Stone Cold Steve Austin: Legacy

 Sporting a bald head and goatee, coupled with his ring attire which consisted of plain black trunks and boots, Austin relied solely on his personality to become popular.
 As "Stone Cold", Austin was portrayed on-screen as an anti-authority rebel who would consistently cuss and defy the company rules and guidelines of WWE Chairman Vince McMahon.
 One of Austin's taunts during the Attitude Era was to show the middle finger.
-To compliment his persona, Austin was the recipient of two additional nicknames, commentator and friend Jim Ross dubbed him "The Texas Rattlesnake" due to the character's "mannerisms, the motivation, the mindset, you can't trust this son of a bitch", while Austin later named himself "The Bionic Redneck" on account of the injuries he had suffered to his arms, neck and knees.
+To complement his persona, Austin was the recipient of two additional nicknames, commentator and real life friend Jim Ross dubbed him "The Texas Rattlesnake" due to the character's "...mannerisms, the motivation, the mindset, you can't trust this son of a bitch", while Austin later named himself "The Bionic Redneck" on account of the injuries he had suffered to his arms, neck and knees.
 Austin has said he is "eternally indebted" to Ross for helping his character become popular.

-On both his podcasts Stone Cold credits Bret Hart as the wrestler who got him "over" the most, had most influence on his early wrestling style, and who he had his best matches with.
+On both his podcasts, Austin credited Bret Hart as the wrestler who got him over the most, had most influence on his early wrestling style, and who he had his best matches with.
 Austin would later go on to induct Bret Hart into the WWE Hall of Fame.
+The match between Austin and Bret Hart at WrestleMania 13 has been widely regarded as one of the greatest professional wrestling matches of all time, and has been voted by IGN as the greatest match in WrestleMania history, and was number 1 among their list of top 20 WrestleMania matches of all time.
+The match would later receive the inaugural "Immortal Moment" Award at the 2025 WWE Hall of Fame ceremony.

+A 12-minute match between Undertaker and Stone Cold Steve Austin drew a 9.5 rating on June 28, 1999.
+It stands as the highest-rated segment in Raw history.